 The public bus system mostly caters to routes within the city and to its immediate surrounding areas.
-Buses connect some major commercial areas, residential zones, and a couple tourist attractions.
+Buses connect a few major commercial areas, residential zones, and a couple tourist attractions.

 Do not expect an extensive network like those in larger cities.
-The system suits travelers on a budget who have ample time for journeys.
+The setup suits travelers on a budget who have ample time for journeys.

-Confirm your route and place with the bus driver or locals prior to boarding to board the correct bus.
+Confirm your route and place with the bus driver or locals before boarding to take the correct bus.

 Public buses may not be fully accessible for travelers with mobility challenges; consider alternatives.